1technophile/OpenMQTTGateway/docs/README.md

 To have an overview of the supported PIR, door, water, temperature, smoke sensors, sirens, rings, beacons, switches & weather stations you can take a look to the
 [compatible devices list](https://compatible.openmqttgateway.com/index.php/devices)

+You can run OpenMQTTGateway on a wide variety of [boards](https://compatible.openmqttgateway.com/index.php/boards/), ESP32, ESP8266, Arduino MEGA, UNO (with limitation).
+BLE to MQTT gateway can also run on Raspberry Pi, Windows or Unix computers thanks to [Theengs Gateway](https://theengs.github.io/gateway/).

 With MQTT you can connect the compatible software you want, integrating in home automation controllers like (OpenHAB, Home Assistant, Jeedom, FHEM, Domoticz...) or Internet of Things software like Node-Red.

 # Use cases
 With OpenMQTTGateway and a controller you can for example:
 * Monitor a garden with a Mi Flora BLE sensor and control an irrigation valve depending on the soil moisture,
-* Trigger a fan depending on the temperature and humidity thanks to a Mi Jia BLE sensor,
+* Trigger a fan depending on the temperature and humidity thanks to a Mi Jia/LYWSD03MMC BLE sensor,
+* Follow your meat temperature when cooking with an Inkbird IBBQ
-* Alert yourself by a controller notification if the temperature of a fridge is too high,
+* Alert yourself by a controller notification if the temperature of a fridge or freezer is too high,
 * Detect a beacon/smartwatch so as to trigger a special scenario when you come home,
 * [Lose weight with the help of a complete log system](https://www.youtube.com/watch?v=noUROhtf0E0&t=18s), video from [@Andreas Spiess](https://www.youtube.com/channel/UCu7_D0o48KbfhpEohoP7YSQ)
 * Detect opened door or windows through 433mhz or BLE and alert yourself when leaving